Rinkhals

-The rinkhals (Hemachatus haemachatus), also known as the ringhals or ring-necked spitting cobra, is a species of venomous snake in the family Elapidae.
+The rinkhals (/"rINk(h)aels/; Hemachatus haemachatus), also known as the ringhals /"rINhaels/ or ring-necked spitting cobra, is a species of venomous snake in the family Elapidae.
 The species is found in parts of southern Africa.
 It is not a true cobra in that it does not belong to the genus Naja, but instead belongs to the monotypic genus Hemachatus.
 While rinkhals bear a great resemblance to true cobras, they also possess some remarkable differences from these, resulting in their placement outside the genus Naja.

 In 2023, the Zimbabwe population was described as a new species, H. nyangensis.